-Priscillia Kounkou Hoveyda is a black Iranian Cape Town-based filmmaker (Where My Memory Began, We Will Be Who We Are), founder and creative director at the Collective for Black Iranians and co-founder and advisory board member of House of Salone, a production and creative agency that advises on critically conscious storytelling.
+Priscillia Kounkou Hoveyda is a Congolese Iranian South Africa and Sierra Leone based filmmaker (Where My Memory Began, We Will Be Who We Are), founder and creative director at the Collective for Black Iranians and co-founder and advisory board member of House of Salone, a production and creative agency that advises on critically conscious storytelling.
 A recovering human rights lawyer, Priscillia has worked with the UN in war affected countries negotiating the release of child soldiers in armed groups and implementing reintegration programming.

-Priscillia’s experience with storytelling and filmmaking expanded into the founding of the Collective for Black Iranians (2020) where she has directed and produced a slate of micro films and documentaries centering Black Iranian narratives in Iran and its diaspora.
-Her work as a storyteller has been written about in multiple outlets, BBC World, BBC Persian, AlJazeera, AJ+, Atlantic Fellows for Racial Equality, France24, etc.
+Her work has been written about in multiple outlets, Screendaily, BBC World, BBC Persian, AlJazeera, AJ+, Atlantic Fellows for Racial Equality, France24, etc.

 A product of a childhood spent being the only Black Iranian girl she ever saw in Tehran, the capital city of Iran, to staring up at the tall buildings in French projects, Priscillia has spent most of her life observing mainstream society from the margins.
 Her ideas and creative vision were born out of those margins.